a-graziano/PreEx-Builder/README.md

 # Memory Layer Box

-Generates a memory file where the columns are already created in order to be linked with ARK and displays it on the canvas
+Generates a memory file where the columns are already created and displays it on the canvas

 <ul>
 	<li>Pre Ex</li>